 - Other people who make a ‘subject access request’, where we are allowed to provide your personal data by law.

 Any social media posts or comments you send to us (on our Facebook page, for instance) will be shared under the terms of the relevant social media platform (e.g. Facebook or Twitter) on which they’re written and could be made public.
 Other people, not us, control these platforms.
 We’re not responsible for this kind of sharing.
 So before you make any such remarks or observations, you should review the terms and conditions and privacy policies of the social media platforms you use.
 That way you’ll understand how they will use your information, what information relating to you they will place in the public domain and how you can stop them from doing so if you’re unhappy about it.

 It’s worth remembering too that any blog, review, or other posts or comments you make about us, our products and services on any of our blogs, reviews or user community services will be shared with all other members of that service and the public at large.

-You should take extra care to ensure that any comments you make on these services are not offensive, insulting or defamatory.
+You should take extra care to ensure that any comments you make on these service are not offensive, insulting or defamatory.
 Ultimately, you are responsible for ensuring that any comments you make comply with any relevant policy on acceptable use of those services.

 INTERNATIONAL TRANSFER OF YOUR INFORMATION